chrisguest75/sysadmin_examples/03_usermanagement/README.md

 # list groups user is in with id
 id

 # list all of the groups.
+Format "group_name:password:GID:user_list"
+getent group
 cat /etc/group
 ```

 ## Switching users